 If a question is specific enough, Google will almost always give users a correct, relevant answer.
 Again, users should be aware that it is just content creators who are behind the Google Answer Box.

-- How do I opt-out of Google Answer Box?
 Google Answer Box is a very useful feature for content creators to bring in more traffic to their website.
 Still, every site owner has the option to opt-out of being in Google’s Answer Box feature.
-To do this, you simply edit your page with the tag: <meta name=“googlebot” content=“nosnippet”>.
+To do this, you simply edit your page with the tag:.
 This will remove any featured snippets already extracted from your page by Google.